Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Numerical Calculations

 \subsection{Methodology}

-All plots are generated by direct numerical evaluation of the analytic formulas for the entanglement fidelities $\FDD$, $\FLDD$, $\FQEC$, and $\FHyb$ [see \cref{eq:F2.general,eq:1-F3.general,eq:1-F4.general.b,eq:1-F1.general}].
+All plots are generated by direct numerical evaluation of the analytic formulas for the fidelities $\FDD$, $\FLDD$, $\FQEC$, and $\FHyb$ [see \cref{eq:F2.general,eq:1-F3.general,eq:1-F4.general.b,eq:1-F1.general}], together with the corresponding QED conditional-fidelity formulas for $\FQED$ and $\FHybD$ [\cref{eq:QED.QED.1-F,eq:QED.Hyb.1-F}], and, where relevant, the acceptance-probability formulas [\cref{eq:QED.QED.PA,eq:QED.Hyb.PA}] derived in \cref{sec:QED}.
 We implement the relevant weight enumerator polynomials for the tagged Pauli subsets defined in \cref{tab:tags,tab:tags-QED} and evaluate the resulting polynomial expressions as functions of the physical error probability $p$, the DD suppression parameter $\pDD$, and the phenomenological recovery (or detection) failure rate $\pQEC$ (or $\pQED$).
 The polynomial arithmetic is handled using NumPy's \texttt{Polynomial} class~\cite{numpy_poly_doc}.

 To compare strategies in the $(\pDD,\pQEC)$ plane we use the logical failure probability

 and plot the relative improvement of the hybrid method over a comparator strategy,

 Here $R>0$ indicates that LDD+QEC has lower logical failure probability than the comparator, while $R<0$ indicates the opposite.